 Best practices to follow while writing push notification title

-- Urgency: Push Notifications are consumed in real time.
+Push Notifications are consumed in real-time.
 So your title should create urgency for them to take action.

-- Intriguing: Make the title such that it creates curiosity in user’s mind.
-Curious user will mostly click on the notification to see what the notification is about.
+Make the title such that it creates curiosity in the user’s mind.
+A curious user will mostly click on the notification to see what the notification is about.

 Web Push Notification Description